TheProfs/bitpaper-api-docs/source/index.html.md

 The Bitpaper API employs a [rate limiter](https://en.wikipedia.org/wiki/Rate_limiting) to guard against bursts of incoming traffic in order to maximise its stability.
-Users who send many requests in quick succession may see error responses that show up as HTTP status code `429`.
+Users who send too many requests in quick succession may see error responses that show up as HTTP status code `429`.

 All requests to the Bitpaper API are limited to **600 requests per hour**.